ssidhu1994/Creating-Virtual-Machine-on-Azure/README.md

 <h3>Tip</h3>

 -  If you want to save your free $200 credits, make sure you delete ALL your resources and resource groups after finishing!

+Click [here](https://github.com/ssidhu1994/Prerequisites-and-Installation) to move on to part 2 of this tutorial!